Instructions for authors

 Authors should seek written and signed consent to publish the information from the patients or their guardians prior to submission.
 The submitted manuscript must include a statement to this effect in the Consent section.
 The editorial office may request copies of the informed consent documentation upon submission of the manuscript.

-Please note that BMC Hematology levies an article-processing charge on all accepted Case reports; if the submitting author's institution is a BioMed Central member the cost of the article-processing charge may be covered by the membership (see About page for detail).
-Please note that the membership is only automatically recognised on submission if the submitting author is based at the member institution.
+Please note that BMC Hematology levies an article-processing charge on all accepted Case reports; if the corresponding author's institution is a BioMed Central member the cost of the article-processing charge may be covered by the membership (see About page for detail).
+Please note that the membership is only automatically recognised on submission if the corresponding author is based at the member institution.

 To facilitate rapid publication and to minimize administrative costs, BMC Hematology prefers online submission.